netsight/experimental.localrolesindex/DESIGN.rst

 Thus our only way of getting at the catalog which our index is seated in is to use aquistion.

-It 'feels' wrong for the index to be acquiring its parent catalog and using that in order to retrieve an indexable version of the object it's traversing to.
+It 'feels' wrong for the index to be acquiring its parent catalog and using that in order to retrieve an indexable version of the object it's traversing to - and for this package to require 'knowing' about an interface that is provided higher up in the Plone stack.

-In fact, it just feels wrong for the index itself to be traversing to content.
+e.g Products.PluginIndexes do not import anything from plone or Products.CMF*, which is what 'feels wrong' about doing adaption to the `IIndexableObject` interface within an index.

 ------------------------------
 Possible alternative solutions